awused/aw-man/README.md

 # Features

 * Fast and memory efficient reader.
+    * The priorities are latency, then memory usage, then CPU usage.
 * Wide support for many archive formats.
 * Proper natural sorting of chapters even with decimal chapter numbers.
     * Works well with [manga-syncer](https://github.com/awused/manga-syncer), but generally matches expected sorting order.